nhsx/nhsx-internship-projects/README.md

 # nhsx-internship-projects
-Single repository containing the current NHSX Internship Projects
+A single repository containing the current NHSX Internship Projects

+Individual project descriptions can be found in the `projects` folder

+Note - adding new projects will require an update to the `index.md` file as well content in the `projects` folder